Is Chicken Really Cheaper Than Paneer? (2026 India Price + Protein Breakdown)

 Is paneer a complete protein?

 Yes.
 Paneer has a PDCAAS score of 1.0 — the maximum possible — meaning it contains all 9 essential amino acids in adequate quantities.
 This is identical to chicken, beef, and eggs.
+The belief that dairy protein is "incomplete" is a misconception.
+Only plant proteins like wheat and certain legumes score significantly below 1.0.

 Can I build muscle without eating chicken?